Vim Quick Reference

 Macro Recording

-is the macro name, will enter macro recording mode, all actions will be recorded, just like a tape recorder.
-If you don’t want to record anymore, press q
+Press qx, where x is the macro name, will enter macro recording mode, all actions will be recorded, just like a tape recorder.
+If you don’t want to record anymore, press q to stop recording.

 Summarization: